-- The applicants must be Early Career Psychiatrists (psychiatrists under 40 years of age and/or 5 years after passing the specialist exam) and reside in a country included in the World Health Organisation Europe region(Residents and trainees are not eligible for this programme)
+- The applicants must be Early Career Psychiatrists (psychiatrists up to 40 years of age or 5 years after passing the specialist exam) and reside in a country included in the World Health Organisation Europe region(Residents and trainees are not eligible for this programme)

 - The applicant should be fluent in English

 - The applicant cannot apply for a placement in the country he/she is currently living in

 - The applicant must be familiar with the proposed specialty of the department/ institution

 - The selected applicant will have to negotiate the terms with his/her own institution to go on leave

 There is no application fee to the programme.
 For successful applicants, EPA is pleased to offer scholarships to help with travel, accommodation and other expenses.
 The scholarship amounts to 850 EUR per applicant.

 Applications are made by email.
 To apply, please send ALL the below documents by e-mail, to email@example.com: